Germany

 Social security contributions

 All employers are required to account for social security contributions on wages and salaries paid, up to an income ceiling (monthly limits).
 There are five branches of social security insurance: pension insurance, unemployment benefits, health care insurance, nursing care insurance, and work accident insurance.
 All branches are compulsory for all employees.
-However, employees regularly earning more than EUR 69,300 in 2024 can opt out of the health and nursing care insurances if they take out appropriate coverage with a private insurance company.
-The pension and unemployment contributions are capped by monthly upper salary limits: EUR 7,550 in 2024 in the Western Federal States of Germany and EUR 7,450 in 2024 in the Eastern Federal States of Germany, respectively.
-The health and invalidity insurances are capped by a monthly upper salary limit of EUR 5,175 in 2024 (both West and East).
+However, employees regularly earning more than EUR 73,800 in 2025 can opt out of the health and nursing care insurances if they take out appropriate coverage with a private insurance company.
+The pension and unemployment contributions are capped by a monthly upper salary limit of EUR 8,040 (2025) with a monthly upper salary cap of EUR 5,512.50 (2025) for health and nursing care insurances.

 • Pension insurance: 18.6%, of which the employee’s share is one half.